ifeeljoy/pi-tracker/README.md

 # Disclaimer

 This repository may not always be up to date with the current version of the bot.
-The changelog (coming soon) may also have changes not reflected in the open source version of the bot.
+The changelog may also have changes not reflected in the open source version of the bot.
 If you prefer frequent updates and new features as they come, I recommend [inviting the official (and now verified!) bot.](https://discord.com/oauth2/authorize?client_id=1342105252484350012)

 # Dependencies
 Axios 1.6.7